MikroElektronika/mikrosdk_click_v2/clicks/counter/README.md

 ### Application Task

-> This application reads data from CNTR.
+> Reads data from the CNTR register and calculates the speed of the motor in Rad/s.
+> All data is being displayed on the USB UART terminal where you can track their changes.
 > The CNTR is a software configurable 8, 16, 24 or 32-bit up/down counter which
 > counts the up/down pulses resulting from the quadrature clocks applied at the
 > A and B inputs, or alternatively, in non-quadrature mode, pulses applied at the A input.